E1leenn/finalchallenge/README.md

 *Screenshot of TicTacToe page in GUI*

 ## Draw
-Users can select one of the shades colour, press and hold the left click of a mouse or trackpad to draw on the canvas then have it converted to grid form.
+Users can select one of the colour shades,then press and hold the left click of a mouse or trackpad to draw on the canvas then have it converted to grid form.
+By clicking the "save" button after drawing, followed by the grid page button on the side to see it convert.
+Lastly, the send image button to display the image on the panel.

 ![](images/DrawFeature.png)
 *Screenshot of Draw page in GUI*